-The “Limited Lifetime Warranty” usually refers to a 30-year warranty on architectural shingles.
+The “Limited Lifetime Warranty” usually refers to a warranty on architectural shingles that could run from 10 to 30 years.
 It is typically limited to the current homeowner, applies only to materials and not to workmanship, and does not cover damage due to extreme weather or to construction factors such as inadequate insulation or ventilation.

 So how do you choose?
-First, pick the style and color that fits your home and your design ideals most closely.
+First, pick the style and color of shingle that fits your home and your design ideals most closely.
 Then consider how long you are likely to remain in the home.
-Most warranties are not transferrable to new owners.
+Most warranties are not transferable to new owners.

 Duval only works with leading shingle manufacturers who have been in operation for decades.
 In most cases, a homeowner’s first line of inquiry will be with the roofing contractor if they suspect a problem with materials.
 Occasional batches of defective shingles have been produced by even the most reputable of manufacturers.
 Unfortunately roofing contractors are no more able than the homeowner to tell whether a batch of shingles is defective.